flq/flq.github.io/markdown/2010/2010-3-3-Spammers-have-gone-bonkers.md

 Stuff I had to do in the past 24hours to sustain the onslaught of comment spamming:

-*   Add the IP-Address of the “commenter” to the Mollom check (Essential!)  <li>Ensure that disabling commenting is honoured by all parts of Rf.Site  <li>Honour the “unsure” judgement from Mollom and add a feature to put those comments into a moderation queue.  <li>Add logging to the application to check what is happening.
+* Add the IP-Address of the “commenter” to the Mollom check (Essential!)
+* Ensure that disabling commenting is honoured by all parts of Rf.Site
+* Honour the “unsure” judgement from Mollom and add a feature to put those comments into a moderation queue
+* Add logging to the application to check what is happening.

 Especially from the logging I can tell that Spammers are really trying to get in.
 This is a small chart showing what was happening tonight: